$0 Your Child's Top 5 Education Rights Under NZ Law

 The Ministry is not a passive bureaucracy when it comes to special education.
 It has real powers and resources, and when you approach it with the right framing it can move quickly.

 Learning Support coordination.
-Every regional Ministry office has a Learning Support team who manage ORS funding, coordinate with schools on high-needs students, and can directly intervene when disability support is being mismanaged.
+Every regional Ministry office has a Learning Support team who manage ORS funding and coordinate with schools on high-needs students.
+They may help when disability support is being mismanaged.
 If your complaint is about ORS hours not being delivered, teacher aide allocation, or a school refusing to implement a Learning Support plan, your first contact is the regional Learning Support coordinator.
-This is a resource allocation function that can redirect support when a school is failing.
+This is a resource allocation function that may help redirect support when a school is failing.

 Dispute resolution.
 The Ministry can offer informal mediation between families and schools — softer and faster than the Ombudsman pathway, and useful when the dispute is still at the relationship-repair stage.
-Regional Learning Support staff can facilitate meetings, bring in additional professional support, or direct resources in ways that resolve the practical problem.
+Regional Learning Support staff may facilitate meetings or help coordinate professional support, depending on the issue and available service.

 Compliance leverage.
 Schools receive funding conditionally.
-When a school persistently fails to meet its statutory obligations around disability support, the Ministry has powers to investigate and impose consequences.
+When a school persistently fails to meet its statutory obligations around disability support, the Ministry may investigate and take administrative action within its role.
 A formal written complaint to the Ministry — citing the specific obligations the school is failing — creates a formal record that contributes to any pattern-of-non-compliance picture the Ministry may be tracking.

 The Section 47 Process

 Section 47 is more formal than a general complaint to a regional Learning Support coordinator.
-If the decision involves complex funding questions, getting legal input from Aotearoa Disability Law before filing is worth doing — their service is free and they specialise in exactly this.
+If the decision involves complex funding questions, getting legal input from Aotearoa Disability Law before filing may be useful, subject to its scope and capacity.

 How to Write the Complaint Letter